-If we’re being honest, 2015 had its share of ups and downs in the world of SEO.
-For us at SEO Inc., we’re happy to say our year was definitely more up than down.
-But you can’t deny that we all saw some pretty huge changes within the industry.
+If we’re honest, 2015 had its share of ups and downs in the world of SEO.
+For us at SEO Inc., we’re happy to say our year was more up than down.
+But you can’t deny that we all saw some pretty massive changes within the industry.
 From a rise in manual actions to AI algorithms, these are the stirrings of what’s to come in the new year.

 So when we say, “you survived 2015,” that’s a serious achievement.

 Here’s what you have to be proud of surviving this year:

 A Move Toward Higher Quality Content